highlando/academic-kickstart/content/post/covid-19-trends/index.md

    The rate is still high though.
 However if this decrease goes on, Spain might not overtake Italy.
  * A comparison of *France* :fr: and *Spain* shows the effects of low growth rates.
-In the last days, the rates were similar.
-And although the virus seems to have hit France before it hit Spain, the total numbers in France are smaller by a factor of 3.
+Although the virus seems to have hit France before it hit Spain, the total numbers in France are smaller.
  * In *Germany* :de: the rates seem to be decreasing but are still high.
 However since the decrease started earlier than for Spain, France, or Italy, there is reason to assume that Germany will suffer less from the virus (provided that